25077667/NSYSU_Operating_System/hw2/part1.md

 Hence, the expectation of these four process costing time before printing is:
 $E(A) < E(B) < E(C) = E(D)$

-But, If you are unfortunate, the schedular does not pick your process/thread up.
+But, If you are unfortunate, the schedular do not pick your process/thread up.
 Any order is possible.